xhinar/simple-react-webpack-boilerplate/README.md

 Simple React, webpack boilerplate with Ant Design
 ====================================

-It doesn't get much simpler than this.
-Spin up your front-end environment with ease.

-This is meant to be a demo of how to customize [Ant Design](https://ant.design/docs/react/customize-theme).
+This is meant to supplement [this article](https://medium.com/@GeoffMiller/how-to-customize-ant-design-with-react-webpack-the-missing-guide-c6430f2db10f) on how to customize [Ant Design](https://ant.design/docs/react/customize-theme).

 ## Setup